SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 cd openstack-health-monitor
 ```

+You may want to start a `tmux` (or `screen`) session now, so you can do multiple things in parallel (e.g. for debugging) and reconnect.

 The script `api_monitor.sh` is the main worker of openstack-health-monitor and runs one to many iterations of a cycle where resources are created, tested and torn down.
 Its operation is described in the [README.md](https://github.com/SovereignCloudStack/openstack-health-monitor/blob/main/README.md) file.

 It is good practice to use `tmux`.
 This allows you to return (reattach) to console sessions and to open new windows to investigate things.
 Traditional people may prefer to `screen` over `tmux`.